databricks/databricks-sql-python/docs/parameters.md

 The result of the above two examples is identical.

-### Legacy `pyformat` paramstyle
+### Legacy `pyformat` paramstyle Usage Example

-Prior to version 3.0.0, this connector's paramstyle when using named parameters was the PEP-249 `pyformat`.
-To assist customers transitioning their codebases from `pyformat` to `named`, we added a simple transformer to this connector's query execution code path dynamically replaces `pyformat` markers like `%(param)s` with equivalent `named` markers like `:param`.
-This happens automatically when `use_inline_params=False` (which is the default).
+Databricks Runtime expects variable markers to use either `named` or `qmark` paramstyles.
+Historically, this connector used `pyformat` which Databricks Runtime does not support.
+So to assist assist customers transitioning their codebases from `pyformat` → `named`, we can dynamically rewrite the variable markers before sending the query to Databricks.
+This happens only when `use_inline_params=False`.

-Support for the legacy `pyformat` paramstyle will be removed in a future major release.
-Users should update their client code to replace `pyformat` markers with `named` markers.
+ This dynamic rewrite will be deprecated in a future release.
+New queries should be written using the `named` paramstyle instead.
+And users should update their client code to replace `pyformat` markers with `named` markers.

 For example: